parhelia512/singbox-launcher/README.md

 The script will:
 - Download the release archive
 - Extract and install to `~/Applications/Singbox-Launcher/`
-- Fix macOS quarantine attributes and permissions
+- Fix macOS quarantine attributes and permissions automatically
+- Ensure compatibility with Apple Silicon and all macOS versions
 - Launch the application automatically

 #### Option 2: Manual Installation